Aslamul Haque

 Aslamul Haque (14 May 1961 – 4 April 2021) was a Bangladeshi entrepreneur, businessman and politician.
 He was a Bangladesh Awami League politician and member of parliament from the Dhaka-14 constituency since its inception in 2009 until his death in 2021.

 Biography

 Aslam attended Mirpur Bengali Medium High School (now Mirpur Govt.
 High School).

 He was the founder and chairman of Maisha Group, a business conglomerate in Bangladesh.
 He began building his business in 1992.
 Maisha Group began as Maisha Property Development Ltd. He was the member of Commonwealth of Independent States-Bangladesh Chamber of Commerce and Industry.
 Maisha Group developed Arisha Private Economic Zone in Dhaka.

 Controversy

 In March 2020, Bangladesh Inland Water Transport Authority sought to demolish apparent illegal structures owned by Aslam in Dhaka.
 They demolished parts of a power plant owned by him.

+Death

+Aslamul Haque died on April 4, 2021, while undergoing treatment at Square Hospital in Dhaka.